adzejs/adze/docs/guide/shed-concepts.md

 ## What is a Shed?

 A **Shed** is an optional global cache and control hub for your Adze logs.
-The primary purpose of a Shed is to enable global log filtering, configuration overrides, and log listeners.
+The primary purposes of a Shed are to enable global configuration overrides and log listeners.
 To see how a Shed fits into the architecture, refer to the [Lifecycle Diagram](adze-concepts.html#lifecycle).

 Shed is also a dependency to take advantage of some log features such as [labels](modifiers.md#labels), [counters](modifiers.md#count), and [timers](modifiers.md#time).
 Without the presence of a Shed, these log modifiers either do not function or their functionality is stunted.